ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 1. Call `setRowHierarchyOptions` with an option of `{ delayedHierarchyState: TableRowDelayedHierarchyState.canLoadChildren }` for IDs associated with records that are known to have children that have not been loaded.
 1. Handle the `row-expansion-toggle` event on the table by doing the following for rows that need to dynamically load their data:
     1. Start loading the data in the background.
     1. Call `setRowHierarchyOptions` on the table to update the state of the row whose data is being loaded to `{ delayedHierarchyState: TableRowDelayedHierarchyState.loadingChildren }`.
+This call must include the current state of any records not in the default state.
-1. When the dynamically loaded data has finished loading, do the following based on the result of loading data
+1. When the dynamically loaded data has finished loading, do the following based on the result of loading data:
     - If loading the data succeeds:
         1. Call `setData` on the table with the new data
         1. Call `setRowHierarchyOptions` with the current row options for each row that is either still loading or still has data that hasn't been loaded yet.
     - If loading the data fails but can be tried again:
-        1. Call `setRowHierarchyOptions` to change the row state back to `{ delayedHierarchyState: TableRowDelayedHierarchyState.canLoadChildren }`
+        1. Call `setRowHierarchyOptions` to change the row state back to `{ delayedHierarchyState: TableRowDelayedHierarchyState.canLoadChildren }`.
+This call must include the current state of any records not in the default state.
     - If loading the data determines that the row doesn't actually have children:
-        1. Call `setRowHierarchyOptions` to change the row state to `{ delayedHierarchyState: TableRowDelayedHierarchyState.none }`
+        1. Call `setRowHierarchyOptions` to change the row state to `{ delayedHierarchyState: TableRowDelayedHierarchyState.none }`.
+This call must include the current state of any records not in the default state.

 _The client is responsible for checking if the row’s children have already been loaded.
 This can prevent unnecessary data recreation and `setData` calls on the `Table`._